 In the case of health, regular physical activity is a distal outcome because it usually leads to better health.
 A proximal outcome could be to run at least 30 minutes per week: it is a step toward regular activity, we can coach people to achieve that goal, and it is possible to measure physical activity routines.

-In the case of safer roads, cease to handle the phone while driving is a distal outcome: distracted driving increases the risk of accident.
+In the case of safer roads, eliminating phone handling while driving is a distal outcome: distracted driving increases the risk of an accident.
 5 focused consecutive trips is a proximal outcome: it’s a step toward focused habits, we can use different behavior change techniques to decrease the behavior occurrence, and we can use machine learning techniques to detect whether someone is using her phone while driving.